 - Ensure the waste stream complies with all applicable sections of the Hanford Site Solid Waste Acceptance Criteria document.

 After required reviews are completed, your Waste Management Representative will return the approved Waste Profile Sheet package to you.
 This will include the following:

 - Applicable WSRd(s),

-- Any applicable waivers, and approvals of high integrity containers, void space filler, or absorbent materials, etc.
+- Any applicable exceptions, and approvals of high integrity containers, void space filler, or absorbent materials, etc.

 Customers must revise their Waste Profile Sheet whenever the waste stream or generating process changes.
 In addition, Waste Profile Sheets must be recertified annually.
 Approximately 10 to 11 months after the initial approval of the Waste Profile Sheet, your Waste Management Representative will send you a Waste Profile Sheet Recertification Form asking you to identify any changes in the waste stream.
 A signed copy of the Waste Profile Sheet Recertification Form must be received within 12 months to maintain approval of the waste stream.